ykacer/OPENCLASROOMS_Formation_SGBD_Mysql_2016/README.md

 ### Motivation
 Shows the content of SQL program certification from one of the most important french e-learning platform openclassrooms.com

-Especially, all the work i had to provide and the official certification achivement from openclassrooms
+Especially, all the work i had to provide and the official certification achievement from openclassrooms
 ### Content
 * /tp1 :
 Create a database for a blog (creating tables with constraints like foreign keys, unique keys and not null fields)